 - Proven ability to apply interpersonal and communication skills to effectively interact with diverse groups and individuals at all levels of the organization, establish formal and informal relationships with others to provide feedback, information, and support, secure and/or provide information to clarify situations and decisions, resolve problems in a collaborative manner and communicate policy decisions.

-- Experience and team building skills to effectively recruit, train, evaluate, motivate, resolve problems/conflicts, conduct performance management and build an effective service-oriented, team environment.
-Success in supervision of staff with the ability to create the structure and practices that allow for staff and self to continuously upgrade capabilities.
+- Experience and team-building skills to effectively recruit, train, evaluate, motivate, resolve problems/conflicts, conduct performance management and build an effective service-oriented, team environment.
+Success in the supervision of staff with the ability to create the structure and practices that allow for staff and self to continuously upgrade capabilities.